rofrba/openshift-monitoring/README.md

 # Openshift-monitoring for external services

-This is a repository for implement a project who can view and monitoring metrics in a service or project inside/outside Openshift cluster.
+This repository is aimed to implement a project that can be used for viewing and monitoring metrics in a service or project  inside/outside Openshift cluster.
 In this case, we use Openshift 3.11

 ## Steps